LeiWangR/leiwangr.github.io/_projects/projects.md

 <h3>Project 9: PhD + MPhil 2026 Cohort <font color="red">[Ongoing]</font></h3>

-Two fully funded PhD projects and one MPhil project will be available starting February 2026.
+Two fully funded PhD projects and one MPhil project will be available starting February 2026, focusing on fine-grained and ultra-fine-grained visual understanding.

 How to Enquire:

-- To express your interest or request more information, please email ARC Hub Director Professor Yongsheng Gao and me.
+- To express your interest or request more information, please email ARC Hub Director [Professor Yongsheng Gao](https://experts.griffith.edu.au/19112-yongsheng-gao) and me.
-- Interested candidates are encouraged to email a CV and a brief statement of research interests.
+- Interested candidates are encouraged to include a CV and a brief statement of research interests, highlighting relevant skills, experiences, and alignment with the project focus.

 How to Apply:

-- Please submit your academic transcripts, CV, and a cover letter outlining your motivation and relevant experience.
+- Submit the following documents: academic transcripts, CV, and a cover letter outlining your motivation, relevant experience, and alignment of your expertise with the project goals.
-- Applications will be reviewed on a rolling basis.
-Early enquiries are encouraged.
-- For further details or to schedule an informal discussion, please don’t hesitate to get in touch.

 Application Review Process:

-- All applications will be assessed by a selection committee based on academic qualifications, research experience, and the quality of the submitted documents.
+- All applications will be assessed by a selection committee based on (i) academic qualifications, (ii) research experience, (iii) alignment of skills, expertise, and proposed research with the project.
-- Shortlisted candidates may be invited for an interview or a further discussion to evaluate their fit for the project.
+- Shortlisted candidates may be invited for an interview or further discussion to evaluate their suitability and fit for the project.
 - Successful applicants will be notified via email with details about the next steps.

-- The review process aims to be thorough and fair, with decisions typically communicated within 4–6 weeks after the application deadline.
+**Note**: Applicants are expected to demonstrate how their research interests, skills, and experience align closely with the objectives of the project.
+Proposals that clearly connect the candidate’s expertise to the project aims are strongly encouraged.

 <h3>Project 8: ARC Research Hub Visiting Scholar (TIME@ARC Hub & Griffith)<font color="red"> [Ongoing]</font></h3>